creativecounsel/decoder-ring/README.md

 ## How it works

 ### 1. Identify source and audience
 Before translating, the skill confirms what kind of text it's working with (contract clause, statute, internal policy, etc.) and who the output is for.
-Different text types need different fidelity standards — a contractual deadline needs near-perfect precision; a policy summary has more room to compress.
+Different text types need different fidelity standards: a contractual deadline needs near-perfect precision; a policy summary has more room to compress.
 If the audience isn't specified, the skill asks rather than guessing.

 ### 2. Extract a skeleton before rewriting (silent step)
 Before producing any plain-language text, the skill privately lists out everything load-bearing in the source: parties, defined terms, obligations, rights, conditions/triggers, exceptions, consequences, deadlines, and exact numbers.
-This skeleton becomes the ground truth that the translation gets checked against later — the same "extract first, verify second" pattern used in the daily-planner skill's completion detection, applied here to textual fidelity instead of task status.
+This skeleton becomes the ground truth that the translation gets checked against later, the same "extract first, verify second" pattern used in the daily-planner skill's completion detection, applied here to textual fidelity instead of task status.

-**For statutes, regulations, or text not supplied directly by the user**, the skill pulls from a single authoritative source (official code sites, Cornell LII, eCFR) rather than assembling a provision from scattered search snippets — search results often mix different effective dates without making that obvious, so cross-checking sources and noting the "as of" date matters here.
+**For statutes, regulations, or text not supplied directly by the user**, the skill pulls from a single authoritative source (official code sites, Cornell LII, eCFR) rather than assembling a provision from scattered search snippets; search results often mix different effective dates without making that obvious, so cross-checking sources and noting the "as of" date matters here.

 ### 3. Translate to the target audience
 A preset table maps six audience types (non-lawyer colleague, customer FAQ, executive summary, engineering team, general public, negotiation counterparty) to register, structure, and what's safe to compress versus what must stay.